nasarar/Post_Covid19_Vacation_Projection/README.md

 ##### ML Model:
 Time Series Regression Model
 -	We will be using regression as we are predicting a quantity -> when are we going to reach 70%?
--	We will be able to answer this question and predict a future response based on past observational data.
+-	We will be able to answer this question and predict a future response based on past trends and observational data.
 ##### Database:
 Postgres, SQL and Python